lammps/lammps/doc/src/angle_lepton.rst

    U_{angle,i} = K (\theta_i - \theta_0)^2 = K \theta^2 \qquad \theta = \theta_i - \theta_0

 The `Lepton library <https://simtk.org/projects/lepton>`_, that the *lepton* angle style interfaces with, evaluates this expression string at run time to compute the pairwise energy.
-It also creates an analytical representation of the first derivative of this expression with respect to "r" and then uses that to compute the force between the pairs atoms forming angles as defined by the topology data.
+It also creates an analytical representation of the first derivative of this expression with respect to "theta" and then uses that to compute the force between the angle atoms as defined by the topology data.

 The following coefficients must be defined for each angle type via the :doc:`angle_coeff <angle_coeff>` command as in the example above, or in